solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 I confess that my experience comes to the contrary conclusion.
 On the semi-transparent sections I only see confusing things and it is on very thin and very transparent sections that I see the details of the structure.
 I will revisit this subject in the remaining part.

-In my investigations, enterprises with the aim of convincing myself of the existence of organisms in the meteorites, I necessarily had to address myself to the chondrites and especially the chondrules themselves, which form the greatest portion of them.
+In my investigations, enterprises with the aim of convincing myself of the existence of organisms in the meteorites, I necessarily had to apply myself to the chondrites and especially the chondrules themselves, which form the greatest portion of them.
 For Mr. Hahn the chondrites are, as we have said, a "felt of organisms" and crystals constitute rare exceptions.

 ...